cloudchase/cloudchase/_posts/2016-10-06-fed-tips-tricks-and-pure-evil.md

 ## 8 - Some things cannot be animated
 Some things like:
  - Automatic (or rather content driven) heights and widths.
 You will need to either animate max height, which can look a bit naff, or assign a height calculated in javascript.
  - display: none; Better to use a combination of visiblity, opacity, size, overflow, position absolute.
-Then again you could use javascript https://codepen.io/lee-chase/pen/xVEpVE
+Then again you could use javascript - [Live example on codepen](https://codepen.io/lee-chase/pen/xVEpVE)

 ## 9 - Percentage and scroll
 Using percentages in elements, or whole pages, that have a scoll bar can cause content to jump by 15px or more :-o